Praying for Justice: A Lectionary of Christian Concern

 This book is also a call to action.
 Now is not a time for Christians to sit and trust that others will take care of people on the margins of our society.
 Christians must not content themselves with mere social media activism or personal piety.
 Christians must act often.
 Christians must act publicly.
 Christians must act sacrificially.
 Christians must act with courage and compassion.
 Christians must act as if it matters – because it does.

 The book is available for sale at the publisher, Barclay Press and may be ordered online.
-Three copies are available at the church.
 100% of the net proceeds of this book go to Church World Service to aid in their work resettling refugees and advocating for immigrant and refugee rights in the United States.